denoland/website_feedback/README.md

-# website_feedback
+# Website Feedback
-For reporting issues &amp; suggestions for deno.com and deno.land
+This repo is for reporting issues &amp; suggestions for deno.com and deno.land